-Completing the Add Statistic to Chart dialog
+Completing the Add Statistic to Chart Dialog Box

-Performance Center lets you select statistics to include in the trends graph.
+Embarcadero Performance Center lets you select statistics to include in the trends graph.

+1 On the Trends view, click Add.

-1 Click Trends >Add and the Add Statistic to the Chart dialog. appears
+Embarcadero Performance Center opens the Add Statistic to the Chart dialog box.

-Add Statistic to Chart ×
+Add Statistic to Chart >

 Group: ALL • Add

-Datasource: TORLABSQL00_2 ~ Cancel
+Datasource: TORLABSQL00_2 ~ X Cancel

 Category: Contention ~

 Statistic: Contention Health Index ~ ?
 H elp

-- 2 Click Group, and then click the target statistic's datasource group. - 3 Click Datasource, and then click the target statistic's datasource. - 4 Click Category, and then click the target statistic's performance category. - 5 Click Statistic, and then click the target statistic.
+- 2 Click the Group list, and then click the target statistic's datasource group. - 3 Click the Datasource list, and then click the target statistic's datasource. - 4 Click the Category list, and then click the target statistic's performance category. - 5 Click the Statistic list, and then click the target statistic.